|

 I think William Stanley wrote the works of Shake-speare, for reasons I hope to make apparent.
 As we will see in the following pages, even Stratfordians associate him with several plays—The Merry Wives of Windsor, A Midsummer Night's Dream, Love's Labour's Lost, and the history plays—and no other candidate is so well indicated by any play at all.
 Allusions to Shake-speare by his contemporaries, explained away by Stratfordians and ignored by most anti-Stratfordians, fit William Stanley best.

-He called himself "Will", as did the author of the Shake-speare Sonnets—not "William", "Francis", "Edward" or anything else.
-He grew up in an environment saturated with and famous for drama, both in his Lancashire/Cheshire homeland and in his family, again much more so than any other candidate.
-He was deeply involved in the drama of the time—with players, in playwriting, with his own company, and with at least one children's company.
+William Stanley called himself "Will", as did the author of the Shake-speare Sonnets—not "William", "Francis", "Edward" or anything else.
+He grew up in an environment saturated with and famous for drama, both in his Lancashire/Cheshire homeland and in his family, again much more than any other candidate.
+As we will see, he was deeply involved in the drama of the time—with players, in playwriting, with his own company, and with at least one children's company.
 Again, no other candidate compares.
-He was of the right age—four years older than the actor from Stratford-on-Avon and longer-lived—so no pre-dating or post-dating of the plays is required to fit him.
-His path crossed Shakspur's at just the right time to agree on an author/front-man relationship that would benefit both, perhaps when William Stanley poems were already circulating as by "W. S.".
-And, finally, to end this thumbnail summary, someone, writing in a handwriting indistiguishable from William Stanley's (and very distinguishable from any other candidate), was writing lines in a play that are generally agreed to be by Shake-speare.
+He was of the right age—four years older than the actor from Stratford-on-Avon and longer-lived—so no pre-dating or post-dating of the plays (almost all of which are reasonably dated to within a few years) is required to fit him.
+His path crossed Shakspur's at just the right time to agree on an author/front-man relationship that would benefit both, perhaps when William Stanley's works were already circulating as by "W. S.".
+And, finally, to end this thumbnail summary, someone, writing in a handwriting indistiguishable from William Stanley's (and very distinguishable from any other candidate), was writing lines in the one surviving manuscript of a play that are generally agreed to be in Shake-speare's handwriting.

 I originally wrote a single web page to present the basic case for William Stanley, one I thought could be easily read in a single sitting.
-I continued to add to the page, however, and the thing grew unwieldy.
-To fix that, I added new sections as separate web pages linked from the main page, but the structure and maintenance issues increased to the point that I decided to reorganize the site into its current multi-page format.
+I continued to add to the page however, and the thing grew unwieldy.
+To fix that, I added new sections as separate web pages with some level of links to the main page, but the structure and maintenance issues increased to the point that I decided to reorganize the site into its current multi-page format.
 In addition to the new organization, this revised site now contains new material, revisions, and corrections.

 This site is divided into separate web pages as follows: